-If the patient has a hole in their heart (for example an atrial septal defect) the blood clot can pass through to the left side of the heart and to the systemic circulation.
-If it travels to the brain it can cause a large stroke.
+If the patient has a hole in their heart (for example, an atrial septal defect), the blood clot can pass through to the left side of the heart and into the systemic circulation.
+If it travels to the brain, it can cause a large stroke.

-There are a number of factors that can put patients at higher risk of developing a DVT or PE.
-In may of these situations (e.g. surgery) we give patients prophylactic treatment to prevent VTE.
+There are several factors that can put patients at higher risk of developing a DVT or PE.
+In many of these situations (e.g., surgery), we give patients prophylactic treatment to prevent VTE.